-A recent EIB poll showed a majority (62%) of Europeans favour banning short haul flights; if it only it was that simple to reduce emissions.
+A recent EIB poll showed a majority (62%) of Europeans favour banning short haul flights.
+If only it were that simple to reduce emissions.

-This post is a longer version of a tweet below which generated quite a few questions, so thanks to all for their interest and here goes with the sources etc.
+This post is a longer version of the tweet shown below that generated quite a few questions, so thanks to all for their interest and here goes with the sources etc.

 My calculations and sources